ASCRees/HumanResourceWebApis/Readme.md

 3. Add a search function to search by name

 ## Troubleshooting
-If comiling gives an error related to SQl server make sure there is not a SQL Server process already running.
+If compiling gives an error related to SQl server, make sure there is not a SQL Server process already running.
 If so terminate it.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/28151071/138509265-4749a861-550d-4aaa-8e5a-0ad01fa5c243.png)